- Protect our Basic Freedoms & Rights

 There are some very powerful people in control of some of the largest communications tools & any one of us can be cancelled at any time if what we say doesn’t fit with their narrative.
 I find that quite concerning.

 I am not advocating being free to abuse, defame, insult.
-I am not trying to protect trolls so they can ‘pile on’ however they disagree with.
+I am not trying to protect trolls so they can ‘pile on’ whoever they disagree with.

 I am talking about not being able to question the science.
 Science is not absolute, never has been, never will be.
 Not so long ago, April 13th 1932 in fact, science was adamant that the ‘Atom’ was the smallest thing on earth.
 This was a scientific absolute, unquestionable fact.